Quer-io/Quer.io/documentation/ml/model.md

 leaf nodes, who's dictionaries come from the decision tree traversal made earlier.
 NodeResult objects are created during later.

+NodeResult objects contain a match_fraction field that represents the fraction of samples in the node that match the part of the query that they represent.

 Starting from the parents
 of leaf nodes, the children of a node are combined